A compound sentence is made up of two independent clauses joined together with a coordinating conjunction.

 Steve really knew how to dance.

-Let’s combine those to make a compound sentence.
+Let’s combine those to make a few compound sentences.

 Jack was a great kisser, but Steve really knew how to dance.